Skip to content

 Israel

-Israel mobilised reservists and the IDF launched what it termed an "offensive campaign" in Lebanon.
-The Times of Israel reported that Prime Minister Benjamin Netanyahu told his cabinet President Trump had given approval for a new offensive against Hezbollah.
-Senior Israeli military officials have openly discussed a ground invasion — language the IDF avoided during the early phases of the 2006 Lebanon War, when ground operations were authorised incrementally and described as limited incursions.
+Israel mobilised reservists and the IDF launched what it called an 'offensive campaign' in Lebanon.
+The Times of Israel reported that Netanyahu told his cabinet Trump had given the green light for a new offensive against Hezbollah in Lebanon.

 Briefing analysis